aptos-labs/aptos-core/developer-docs-site/docs/sdks/ts-sdk/sdk-tests.md

 The Aptos SDK validates the Transaction Builder and BCS in two ways:

-1. First, with the unit tests and end-to-end (e2e) tests.
+1. The first level of validation is through unit tests and end-to-end (e2e) tests.

 :::tip